Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Canister Vacuums - Winter 2024 Reviews
+The 5 Best Canister Vacuums - Black Friday 2024

 Best Canister Vacuums

 Canister vacuums stand out from the crowd due to their compact design.
 They tend to have great maneuverability, using a long hose and wand to get into hard-to-reach places while their canister body follows behind on wheels.
-Many can also reconfigure it to tackle different surface types or debris by swapping the vacuum head for different tools, which is handy if you're cleaning stairs or inside your car.
+Many are reconfigurable to tackle different surface types or debris by swapping the vacuum head for different tools, which is handy if you're cleaning stairs or inside your car.
 Their canister bodies can hold a larger dirtbag or dirt compartment than stick vacuums, and some specially designed canister models can even tackle finer debris found in workshops or garages.

 1. Best Canister Vacuum Cleaner

-The Miele Complete C3 is the best canister vacuum we've tested, and if you want the best of the best, check out the flagship Brilliant PowerLine variant.
-It isn't always in stock from major retailers, but if you're having trouble tracking it down, you can find it directly from Miele's website here.
+The Miele Complete C3 is the best canister vacuum we've tested.
+There are a few variants; for the best of the best, check out the flagship Brilliant PowerLine variant.
+It isn't always in stock from major retailers, though you can get it directly from Miele.
 Like most C3s, it has seven levels of suction power adjustment, a power cord that retracts at the press of a button, an allergen-sealed body made of high-quality plastic, and an onboard storage compartment for three of its included attachments.
-The Brilliant goes a couple of steps further and features an additional surface-sensitive automatic power adjustment mode, additional sound insulation for its already quiet motor, and the brand's flagship HEPA AirClean post-motor filter.
-This variant also comes with three floorheads: a parquet head for cleaning hard floors, a universal pure suction floorhead with retractable bristles for cleaning low-pile carpets, and the height-adjustable SEB 236 powerhead for cleaning various types of high- and shag-pile carpeting.
+The Brilliant adds features such as an additional surface-sensitive automatic power adjustment mode, additional sound insulation for its already quiet motor, and the brand's flagship HEPA AirClean post-motor filter.
+It comes with three floorheads: a parquet head for cleaning hard floors, a universal pure suction floorhead with retractable bristles for cleaning low-pile carpets, and the height-adjustable SEB 236 powerhead for cleaning various types of high- and shag-pile carpeting.

-If the Brilliant is a little too pricey, you could consider the C3 Kona model.
-The C3 Kona comes with two floorheads instead of the C3 Brilliant's three, and it lacks the Brilliant's automatic power adjustment system, additional sound insulation, and handle-mounted controls.
+If the Brilliant is a little too pricey, consider the C3 Kona model.
+It comes with two floorheads instead of the Brilliant's three, and it lacks the Brilliant's automatic power adjustment system, additional sound insulation, and handle-mounted controls.
 Otherwise, it'll deliver near-identical performance on most surfaces.
-If you aren't convinced by the C3 and want something with a longer range, check out the SEBO Airbelt D4.
-The SEBO delivers similarly superb performance and feels remarkably robust.
-It also incurs lower recurring costs than the Miele since it uses higher-capacity dirtbags that won't have to be replaced as often and longer-lasting filters.
-However, it's also noticeably heavier and bulkier than the Miele, and its stiff hose can make it a nuisance to maneuver in tight spaces.

 See our review